BomberFish/kdoom/README.md

 Setup is easy as pie (?)
 1. Connect your Kindle via USB.
-2. Copy your DOOM .wad to the root of the storage device.
+2. Copy your DOOM .wad to the root of the userstore.
-3. Copy the kual extension folder to the extensions/ folder.
+3. Copy the kual extension folder to the extensions/ folder inside the userstore.
 4. Enjoy! ;)

 ## Building from source